it-at-m/refarch-templates/docs/organize.md

 To automatically label pull requests, the project uses a [Labeler Action](https://github.com/actions/labeler) with custom configuration in `.github/labeler.yml`.
+Make sure to adjust the configuration file to your specific project needs.

 Labeling depends on the branch prefix or your branch name.
 For example, the following line: